 What Is Organic Chemistry?

 Organic molecules are the chemicals of life, compounds composed of more than one type of element, that are found in, and produced by, living organisms.
-The feature that distinguishes an organic from inorganic molecule is that organic molecules contain carbon-hydrogen bonds, whereas inorganic molecules do not.

 Article Summary: What substances are within the realm of organic chemistry?
 This article covers the main categories of naturally occurring organic macromolecules: carbohydrates, proteins, nucleic acids and lipids.